Search student accommodation

 • Oadby – Peaceful and upmarket, ideal for focused study.

 All areas offer good transport links to both the University of Leicester and De Montfort University (DMU).
 Still deciding which area is right for you?
-Don’t miss our blog on the Pros and Cons of Living in Leicester Student Accommodation, it breaks down the key trade-offs to help you choose confidently.
+Don’t miss our blog on the pros and cons of living in Leicester, it breaks down the key trade-offs to help you choose confidently.

 1. Clarendon Park: The Student Favourite